-A report from our International Department at LCC on our SGFA Tokyo conference last autumn, a collaboration with the Global Arts at Tokyo University of the Arts.
+The first videos of documentation from our conference SOUND::GENDER::FEMINISM::ACTIVISM Tokyo, a collaboration with the Graduate School of Global Arts (GA) at Tokyo University of the Arts, are online now.

 Cathy Lane’s new sound work “Here We All Are (Lucier mix)” is featured in AMPLIFY 2020: quarantine festival.
 The festival shares newly recorded pieces from sound artists around the world while the world is in a state of isolation.